 From its first transmission in November 1963, Doctor Who, probably more than any other programme, has charted the history

-and development of British television over the last 45-plus years.
-With a format that always put constant demands on the
+and development of British television over the last 55 years.
+With a format that always put constant demands on the ingenuity

-ingenuity and inventiveness of all the production teams involved, the programme has often been at the forefront in the use of
+and inventiveness of all the production teams involved, the programme has often been at the forefront in the use of new

-new techniques and technologies.
-From its early days in the small, cramped studios at Lime Grove through to its current home
+techniques and technologies.
+From its early days in the small, cramped studios at Lime Grove through to its current home at

 developed over the past five decades.

 Nothing at the End of the Lane is a magazine which focuses on the story behind and beyond the making of Doctor Who,

 looking not only at the programme's production but also at its distribution archiving, marketing and so on.

 The magazine prides itself on being both detailed and accurate, wherever possible, going back to the primary sources of

 information - speaking directly with the many people involved in the many and varied aspects of the programme as well as